dhuss42/ft_irc/concepts.md

 	- at the moment I think it refers to a single message from one user being spread to all users in the same channel

 - TCP
+	- Manages how a message is broken down and reassembled
+	- Establishes a connection before sending data
+	- controls size and rate of data packets
+	- Uses IP to to transport packets
+	- Can also connect devices and apps

 # new external functions